AdrienPiechocki/quickshell-virtual-keyboard/README.md

 `quickshell`
 `ydotool`

-Tested on ArchLinux, with Hyprland (should work in any Wayland environments where quickshell works)
+Tested on ArchLinux, with Hyprland (should work in any Wayland environment where quickshell works)

 ## Features
 - A virtual keyboard you can drag around anywhere on your screen (works with multiple screens)